FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-SERIALIZATION.md

 ## S2 Upgrade Field Notes
 ### Nontechnical summary
 S2 hardens serialization so manifests carry their own history, readers reject malformed ordering immediately, and leak hunting stays reproducible.
-Federation adoption is complete: every mount emits/ingests flat frames, and the legacy chunk serializer (and its override hook) have been retired entirely.
+Federation adoption is complete: every mount emits/ingests flat frames.
 Think of this section as the field guide: it lists the hot code paths, the gaps we still need to close, and the guardrails that keep replay deterministic.

 ### Technical details
 - **Entry points worth bookmarking.**